Faculty and Staff

 Dr. Susan McClelland

-Assistant Dean, Director of Assessment, & Associate Professor of Teacher Education
+Associate Dean for Student Services & Associate Professor of Teacher Education

 Department of Teacher Education